MatteoGuadrini/nosqlapi/README.md

 This read-only attribute represents a string error of an operation.

+`.dict`

+This read-only attribute represents a dictionary transformation of Response object.

 ### Batch Objects

 `Batch` objects should respond to the following methods.